Nuitka/Nuitka-website/doc/doc/roadmap.rst

 [ ] Update for MinGW64 on Windows to use gcc 12.x based on.

 [ ] Initial support for ctypes based direct calls of C code.

+[ ] Tuple unpacking for values that support indexing should be optimized.